Foundations-of-HPC/Foundations_of_HPC_2021/SCO/README.md

 Some materials about how to use the debugger and how to profile a code are also [provided](./profiling.pdf) with some examples on [debugging](./debugging_examples) and on [profiling](./exercises_for_profiling).

-### What is recquired for the exam
+### What is required for the exam

-_In general consider that you will not be recquired anything at assembler level.
+_In general consider that you will not be required anything at assembler level.
 All the examples and discussions presented in the slides have been discussed only to let you undertand better what happens behind the scenes._

 ##### Architecture
-As for the final oral exam, it will be recquired that the candidate has a firm understanding of the modern CPU architecture, so what being out-of-order is about, the pipeline concept, the cache hierarchy and how a typical cache works, the branch prediction and the concept of conditional branching and its impact.
+As for the final oral exam, it will be required that the candidate has a firm understanding of the modern CPU architecture, so what being out-of-order is about, the pipeline concept, the cache hierarchy and how a typical cache works, the branch prediction and the concept of conditional branching and its impact.

 ##### Running model and memory allocation